-The first public draft of the Housing Element was released in July 2022.
-The draft was available in hard copy at the Eastside and Central libraries and City Hall, and posted on the project website.
-The Planning Commission held a public hearing on July 14 with XX public comments and XX speakers, followed by City Council on July 26, 2022, with XX public comments and XX speakers.
-Public notice of the two public hearings, with information about how to access the Public Review Draft, and all related materials were advertised in the newspaper, and communicated via an e-bulletin to the interested parties' list of XX.
-Public comments were considered and incorporated into the August 2022 draft, which was posted on the project website and submitted to the State of California Department of Housing and Community Development (HCD).
+The first public draft of the Housing Element was released in July 2022 for a 30-day public review period.
+The draft was available in hard copy at the Eastside and Central libraries and City Hall and posted on the project website.
+The Planning Commission held a public hearing to take input on the public draft on July 14 with 16 written public comments and nine speakers, followed by City Council on July 26, 2022, with 22 written public comments and 19 speakers.
+Public notice of the two public hearings, with information about how to access the Public Review Draft, and all related materials were advertised in the newspaper, and communicated via an e-bulletin to the interested parties' list of over 370 subscribers and to City News in Brief that reaches approximately 30,000 people.